Nethereum/Nethereum.Docs/docs/nethereum-signing-messages.md

             var web3 = new Web3.Web3(account);

 ```
-Then, let's define a simple transfer interface:
+Then, let's define a function message to interface with Ethereum's transfer method:
 ```csharp
         public class TransferFunction : FunctionMessage
         {